MarioStanke/git-workflows/README.md

 git push
 ```

-Here, `origin` and `master` are the name of the repository and branch to which to [push](https://git-scm.com/docs/git-push) the current branch of the local repository.
+Here, `origin` and `master` are the name of the repository and branch, respectively, to which to [push](https://git-scm.com/docs/git-push) the current branch of the local repository.

-To incorporate changes (typically from other developers) that were made in the orign repository perform a so-called [pull](https://git-scm.com/docs/git-pull), e.g. from the master branch with
+To incorporate changes (typically from other developers) that were made in the origin repository perform a so-called [pull](https://git-scm.com/docs/git-pull), e.g. from the master branch with

 ```
 git pull origin master